openMLA/linear-shaft-motor/README.md

 * I-beam motors (flat magnets on both sides of forcer)
 * Shaft motors (cylindrical magnets with forcer wrapped around magnets)

 There are advantages and disadvantages to each geometry.
 This [video  by  WSM Technology INC 🎥](https://www.youtube.com/watch?v=Bxs2PFg0luw) is a good starting point.
 It primarily is listing advantages of Shaft motors (as used in this project), but doesn't really go into the downsides of the shaft geometry.
 I think that the primary disadvantage is that the shaft motor is a pretty bulky design, and in space-constrained applications it may not be ideal.
+This kind of project would actually be a good fit for flat or I-beam geometries as the space below the stage is quite wide, and a linear-shaft design is not using that space efficiently.

 ### Similar projects 👨‍❤️‍👨